HarrisonMKG/pen-pal/readme.md

 `python laser_tracking.py <.mp4 of laser pointer video> -i <Number of points to be linearly interpolated (i<=1)>`
 ### Considerations
 - Have no other light sources during recording (everything should be black but the red dot)
-- Use a red laser pointer
+- Use red laser pointer